 As a result of technological advancements, more and more individuals can take advantage of digital learning possibilities and the potential to interact, communicate, and cooperate thanks to the widespread availability of devices, from desktop computers to portable smart gadgets, and the ever-increasing connectivity between them all.
-As an alternative to isolating students, hands-on learning and virtual learning environments offer them easy access to engaging materials taught by experts in their respective fields instead of isolating them from each other.
+As an alternative to isolating students, hands-on learning and virtual learning environments offer them easy accessmaterials taught by experts in their respective fields instead of isolating them from each other.

 There can be no sudden transformation into a skills-enabled organization.
 The nature of work is shifting to the point that years of experience in a role are no longer indicative of competence.
 You need a fresh perspective on the job because the nature of work is always evolving, and so are the skills required to complete the task successfully.

 For an organization to foster a culture of learning, its members must come to a consensus about what learning is, how it occurs, and why it is so crucial.
 It is generally accepted that a company’s efforts to embed learning into the fabric of the organization can help tell a story about the importance of investing in employee growth, which in turn can help the company attract and retain top talent, among other benefits.
 But a learning culture is also a way of working.
 Providing learning opportunities is part of the natural flow of work and, in turn, makes an organization more flexible.